pombredanne/moment-1/README.rst

 Capturing
 ---------

-We have a demo_ setup with a test user.
+We *did* have a demo_ setup with a test user.
 Please make some test captures, and if you have any issues, please file a bug_.

 Here are the temporary credentials: